-As a customer, Amazon looks like one giant site, but for sellers it is actually broken up into smaller platforms depending on the type of products you sell and relationship you have with Amazon.
+As a customer, Amazon looks like one giant site, but for sellers, it is actually broken up into smaller platforms depending on the type of products you sell and the relationship you have with Amazon.
 Here are the main platforms people utilize to make their products available on Amazon:

 - You set the price.